No student will be refused care because of inability to pay at the time of service.

 Refills for a limited supply of medications may be done online if arrangements have previously been discussed with your provider at the Health Service.

 Send an email to firstname.lastname@example.org and indicate the medication name in the subject line of the email (eg Sertraline refill).
 State your name, the name of the medication and strength that was prescribed.
 If your request is received by 9 AM on a weekday the prescription will be ready for pick up by 3PM that same day.
 No appointment is needed but be prepared to arrange payment for the medications when it is picked up.
-Requests for medications not picked up within three days of request will need to be re-submitted.
-Email requests are not processed on Saturdays and Sundays or over academic breaks.
+Requests for medications not picked up within two weeks of request will need to be re-submitted.
+Email requests are not processed over weekends or academic breaks.

-Drew University Health Services has STI testing and treatment as appropriate available for all students at Drew.
+Drew University Health Services provides STI testing and treatment for Drew Students.

 Testing for a Sexually Transmitted Infection (STI) at Drew University Health Services is not anonymous.
 Students who want to be tested at Health Services should understand that testing and results are private and confidential.
 If you have your insurance coverage through the Drew sponsored plan, Health Services will submit your confidential claim on your behalf.
 All charges may not be shared with anyone besides the student and the insurer.
 However, if your testing fees are charged to insurance that is held by another person (guarantor) such as a parent, guardian, or spouse, testing may not be confidential.
 Insurance companies typically notify the guarantor of any charges applied to the policy.
 If a student has private insurance and prefers not to have the guarantor notified of STI testing, the student may pay Health Services directly to cover the expense of the test.
 DUHS can also provide treatment in the event that a result is positive for a STI.
 Once again, if the student pays for this directly, the information will not be shared with the insurer.

-There are also testing sites outside of campus where students are able to have testing.
+There are also HIV and STD testing sites off campus where students are able to have testing.
 These sites may or may not have fees.
 In Morristown Planned Parenthood has testing facilities and providers who can provide appropriate treatments if needed.
+Free HIV testing, as well as PrEP counseling, is available at the Family Health Center of Morristown Medical Center.
 Free STI testing sites in NJ also are available for some services.